ttamg/yahoo-finance-async/README.md

 Developers should clone the GitHub repo, and then install the development dependencies in the *requirement-dev.txt* file.
 Run all tests with *pytest*.

 If you do contribute please also keep tests and documentation up to date.
 Thanks.

+## Release Notes

+* 0.1.2 - Fix to stop processing when None values are received from the API when parsing candles
+* 0.1.3 - Revised fix to the None values from API when parsing.
+Now the API will drop candles that cannot be parsed but will raise a Python warning message when this happens.